 Getting to Hopkins is not the easiest, because the Punta Gorda (heading south, if you’re coming from Caye Caulker or San Ignacio) bus doesn’t stop in Hopkins.
 But you can get off the bus at the Hopkins junction, where you can catch a taxi that drives you to town.
-It’s not a cheap option if you’re all alone though (I believe a taxi is 20 BZD from the junction to Hopkins).
-You can also chose to walk the rest of the way, which is a few kilometers along a paved road with little, but you walk along an interesting wetland teeming with birds.
+It’s not a cheap option if you’re all alone though (I believe a taxi was ~20 BZD from the junction to Hopkins).
+You can also choose to walk the rest of the way, which is a few kilometers along a paved road with little, but you walk along an interesting wetland teeming with birds.

 Getting from Hopkins is easier, but be aware that there are few departures each day, especially Sunday is a bad day for leaving Hopkins.
 On weekdays buses run more often, and from Hopkins you can continue your travels south to Punta Gorda or north to Belmopan and onward to Caye Caulker, Mexico or Guatemala.

 We stayed at the lovely hostel, The Funky Dodo, which is closest to the bus station.
 My friend and I stayed in a small private room, but there are cheaper bunk beds if you are on a tight budget.
 There was well-functioning kitchen, and across the street you can do grocery shopping in a market that sells just about anything you might need.
 Down the road to the south, you can find a small stand selling fresh vegetables grown by local farmers.